My top 8 flies for July on the amazing Welsh Dee

 If it’s the latter, you will need to switch to nymphing the fast runs and deep shady pockets of water, where you will often find trout and grayling feeding on small nymphs.

-Over years of practice, I’ve found fishing a couple of small nymphs (#16 or #18) above a heavy (ca. 4-5mm) tungsten bead point nymph works well.
+Over the years of practice, I’ve found that fishing a couple of small nymphs (#16 or #18) above a heavy (ca. 4-5mm) tungsten bead point nymph works well.

 grayling flies for December - purple collar PTN